risc0/risc0-ethereum/steel/docs/how-does-steel-work.md

 let evm_input = env.into_input().await?
 ```

- `preflight` handles calling the RPC provider for the necessary state and for the Merkle storage proofs via `eth_getProof` ([EIP-1186]).
+The `preflight` step calls the RPC provider for the necessary state and for the Merkle storage proofs via `eth_getProof` ([EIP-1186]).
 These Merkle proofs are given to the guest which verifies them to prove that the RPC data is valid, without having to run a full node and without trusting the host or RPC provider.

 ## Verifying the proof on-chain